 The program gained support from two former Prime Ministers: Professor Jerzy Buzek and Professor Marek Belka who, during the 2007 summer holidays, took on the role of volunteers and taught classes for school pupils in several rural communes.
 In 2012, in cooperation with the Chancellery of President Bronisław Komorowski, the Modern Patriotism project was carried out as part of the program where Chancellery Ministers and Advisors visited schools in small localities.
 The project was designed to stimulate discussion about patriotism, shaping citizen attitudes in young people, introducing them to national symbols and local traditions, as well as promoting respect and tolerance.

 Since 2011 the projects carried out by volunteer students have been regularly monitored and evaluated.
 This is meant to both assess the direct results of the entire program and observe its long-term influence.
-The biggest benefits mentioned by student-volunteers include opportunities to acquire practical experience, develop communication skills, meet people, and an opportunity for their social activity to be seen and appreciated by their alma maters.
-The most important benefits of taking part in the “PROJECTOR” are emphasized by schools which mention: expanding the educational offer, increasing school attractiveness, and positive reception of the program by parents.
+The biggest benefits mentioned by student-volunteers include opportunities to acquire practical experience, develop communication skills, meet people, and provide an occasion for their social activity to be seen and appreciated by their alma maters.
+The most important benefits of taking part in the “PROJECTOR” are emphasized by schools, which mention: expanding the educational offer, increasing school attractiveness, and positive reception of the program by parents.

-The Foundation has disbursed $8,293,164, including $221,515 for the current edition.
+PAFF has disbursed $8,983,899 including $485,324 for the current edition.